Flight Deck Management

 Checklist Accomplishment Methods

-Challenge-And-Response (Do-List): On a typical checklist, there are two columns.
-The left column is the switch or control that needs to be moved or verified (the challenge).
-In the right column is the action that needs to be taken with the switch or control (the response).
+Challenge-And-Response (Do-List): A typical checklist has two columns.
+The left column shows the switch or control that needs to be moved or verified (the challenge), and the right column shows the action that needs to be taken with the switch or control (the response).
+Each challenge is read and is followed by the necessary task or check being accomplished.
+A response is made only after verifying the proper configuration or condition exists.

 Flow (Do-Verify): A mental “flow” check can be used in high workload situations.
 The flow is a systematic scan of the instrument panel.
 It shows the pilot what items to consider, not what to do.
 After completing the flow, the checklist is read to verify that all items have been completed.